-The Buzzy Bee in Swinton are gearing up for their Halloween event which will see new Halloween themed treats brought to the menu.
+The Buzzy Bee in Swinton is gearing up for its Halloween event which will see new Halloween themed treats brought to the menu.

 Buzzy Bee Brunch Club was born in lockdown, when owner Jen Eachus finally found time to bring her dreams to fruition.

 “Lockdown gave me time to properly think it through, put a business plan together and properly prepare it.
-I’ve always loved breakfast and brunch food wise, and I just thought ‘may as well join them together and create the buzzy bee’.”
+I’ve always loved breakfast and brunch food wise, and I just thought ‘may as well join them together and create the buzzy bee’,” she said.

 Since opening at the end of June 2021, the Buzzy Bee has made its home on Swinton Square.

-“The precinct was one of the only places that has a decent seating area out front, there isn’t a massive number of places around Swinton really.
+“The precinct was one of the only places that has a decent seating area out front, there isn’t a massive number of places around Swinton really,” she said.

 “I think Swinton is an up-and-coming place, there is a lot of opportunity here.
 There are quite a lot of empty shops but at the same time there is a lot of new independent businesses, so I thought I’d bring a bit of vibrancy to the precinct.”

-Their Halloween event will be taking place on the 30th of October.
-The event is all about showcasing the creativity of Buzzy Bee, and even has a Salford based back story!
+The Halloween event will be taking place on October 3-.
+The event is all about showcasing the creativity of Buzzy Bee, and even has a Salford-based back story.

 “I’ve made up a story about the Lancastrian Library.
 The story is that many years ago, before it was closed down, there was a zombie outbreak in Swinton.
 The council trapped a load of zombies within the library, which is why they’ve never done it up!
-They’re locked in there, nice and safe, but on Halloween they’re escaping and coming here!”
+They’re locked in there, nice and safe, but on Halloween they’re escaping and coming here,” she said.

 “We’re going to have zombie dancers, a zombie brunch menu, Halloween themed.
-It’s going to be cocktails, dry ice, the whole sha-bang, colour changing cocktails.
+It’s going to be cocktails, dry ice, the whole sha-bang, colour-changing cocktails.
 We’re all going to be dressed up.
-We’re doing a late night, crazy cocktail kind of thing.
+We’re doing a late night, crazy cocktail kind of thing,” she said.

 “We’re doing a flash mob with the zombies.
-They’re all from Salford, from the universities dancing and performing school.
-They’re going to come on every 2 hours and do the Thriller dance!”
+They’re all from Salford, from the university’s dancing and performing school.
+They’re going to come on every two hours and do the Thriller dance.”

 The normal brunch menu will still be running, just with a few new spooky additions.